Pasco eSchool: Former campus

 Pasco eSchool was based in a fringe rural setting, on the campus of Crews Lake Middle School in Spring Hill, Florida.
-The virtual school stopped using Crews Lake Middle School when it was moved into the newly-built school of Angeline Academy of Innovation in 2023.
+The virtual school relocated to the newly built Angeline Academy of Innovation in 2023.

+Past closure risk

+In 2022, a proposal by politician Randy Fine was made to remove all Florida Virtual School district franchises, including Pasco eSchool, questioning their affordably to run.
+It was contradicted by former Pasco eSchool principal JoAnne Glenn, stating that districts would have had to offer fewer courses, would raise the cost per student, and enroll students in the larger, statewide program.

+As of 2026, Pasco eSchool and other district franchises of Florida Virtual School stayed and were not removed, letting Florida school agree with FLVS to create their own franchises.

 Campus

-Since 2023, Pasco eSchool's office has been situated at the campus of Angeline Academy of Innovation.
-The school administers Florida State testing from the classrooms in Angeline Academy.
-Pasco eSchool also uses the rooms for helping students who need additional support, having virtual instruction periods, providing offices for teachers, and hosting occasional in–person visits.
-High schoolers have their own in-person events, like learning labs at school.
+Since 2023, Pasco eSchool's office has been situated on the school campus of Angeline Academy of Innovation.
+The school administers Florida state testing from the classrooms in Angeline Academy.
+Pasco eSchool also uses the rooms for provide additional support to students, hold virtual instruction periods, provide offices for teachers, and host occasional in-person visits.
+High school students have their own in-person events, like learning labs at school.

 Staff

-Pasco eSchool has a total of about 150 staff members who work in different sectors and positions.
+Pasco eSchool has approximately 150 staff members working in various sectors and positions.

 Principals

-As of 2025, Pasco eSchool has had three principals, changing them two times since the school was founded.
-Since 2024, Lori Wiggins is the current principal of Pasco eSchool.
-JoAnne Glenn, founder of Pasco eSchool, was also the school's first principal.
+As of 2026, Pasco eSchool has had three principals.
+Lori Wiggins is the current principal and has served as the position since 2024.
+JoAnne Glenn, the school's founder, was also its first principal.

 Teachers

-As of 2025, Pasco eSchool has about 123 virtual teachers, with the student–teacher ratio being 19:1.
-They are locally employed from around Pasco County and at least 92% of the teachers are certified to teach.
+Between 2011 and 2018, the school grew from 3 to 66 teachers, with the largest percent increase of 14 teacher (+366.7%) increase in 2012 from the previous year.
+As of 2026, Pasco eSchool has about 123 virtual teachers, with a student–teacher ratio of 19:1.
+Teachers are employed locally from Pasco County, and at least 92% are certified.

 Students

-Pasco eSchool serves students K–12 free of charge.
-At Pasco eSchool, students do their school work using digital devices at home, and can work at their own pace during non-traditional school hours in the day.
-Students may engage in contact with teachers and classmates during web-based class sessions.

 Enrollment

-The school has a full-time and a part-time enrollment program.
-All K–12 students in Pasco eSchool full-time enrollment take all of their total six courses digitally at Pasco eSchool.
-Pasco eSchool has a 28 day grace period for students to drop out.